crywolfe/usus/ssl_rails_documentation.md

 require 'webrick/https' # Needed to configure WEBrick as an https server
 ```

-Now that the contents of other ruby files are available in this application, it is time to create the HTTPS server.
+Now that the contents of the openssl, webrick and https ruby files are available in this application, the application is ready to create the HTTPS server.
 To do so, one only needs to do two things.
 (1) enable SSL, and
 (2) provide an SSL certificate name.

-The following code needs to be inserted below all the `require` lines.
-This code  implements the enabling of SSL and providing the SSL certificate name.
+Both of those steps are accomplished by inserting the following code.
+This code needs to be inserted below all the `require` lines.
+This code implements the enabling of SSL and also provides the SSL certificate name.

 ```
 Rack::Handler::WEBrick.run Rails.application, {